timtroendle/peoples-preferences/report/report.md

     * 🚫 H20b: People with higher education prefer higher land use requirements (understand the necessity to act)
 * ✅ H21: Climate concern interacts with preferences. @sec:H21
     * 🚫 People with high climate concerns prefer higher land requirements and transmission infrastructure.
-* H22: Partisanship interacts with preferences. @sec:H22
+* ✅ H22: Partisanship interacts with preferences. @sec:H22
-    * H22a: People supporting right wing parties prefer lower land requirements. (don’t support the energy transition).
-But, prefer lower imports.
+    * 🚫 H22a: People supporting right wing parties prefer land requirements less.
+    * 🚫 H22b: People supporting right wing parties prefer imports less.
-    * H22b: People supporting green parties prefer higher land requirements.
+    * 🚫 H22c: People supporting green parties prefer land requirements more.
+    * 🚫 H22d: People supporting green parties are indifferent to technology.
+    * 🚫 H22e: People supporting green parties are indifferent to transmission infrastructure.
 * ✅ H23: Current deployment interacts with preferences. @sec:H23
     * 🚫 H23a: People prefer (higher) land requirements more if they have renewables in their region (wind, solar or both)/ People prefer lower land requirements if they have no renewables in their region.
     * ✅ H23b: People prefer technology wind, if they have wind in their region.